flaviorangel/test-joss-paper/paper/paper.md

 obtain results in the form of graphics, by performing Static analysis, Campbell Diagram, Frequency response, Forced response, and Mode Shapes.

+This is an example citation: @Pearson:2017
+Another example: [@Pearson:2017]

 # References